Does business insurance protect against hazards outside my office?

 For instance, a customer could trip and fall in your parking lot.
 Expensive outdoor furniture could be stolen.
 An exterior sign could be damaged in a storm.
 Do you know if your business owners policy (BOP) covers common outdoor hazards?

 A BOP typically helps protect your company's physical building and the furniture and other items inside it, according to the Insurance Information Institute (III).
-In many cases, you may also be covered if business property (like furniture or art) is stolen or damaged within 100 feet of your company building (in a vehicle or shared lobby, for instance), according to the American Institute of CPAs (AICPA).
+In many cases, you may also be covered if business property (like furniture or art) is stolen or damaged within 100 feet of your company building (in a vehicle or shared lobby, for instance).

-According to the AICPA, some BOPs include a nominal amount of outdoor property coverage, while others may not.
-Be sure to check your policy, and to talk to your agent about whether you need additional coverage.
+Some BOPs include a nominal amount of outdoor property coverage, while others may not.
+Be sure to check your policy, and to talk to your insurance provider about whether you need additional coverage.

 Outdoor weather-related hazards, like a storm causing a large tree to fall on and damage your office roof, would likely be covered under your BOP.
 That's because the damage is to your company's physical structure — something covered by most standard BOPs — says the III.

 If a customer were to trip and get hurt outdoors in your parking lot, their medical bills and other financial losses related to their injury could be covered by your BOP (or your landlord's insurance if you're renting office space), according to the legal publishing firm Nolo.com.

 There are some outdoor situations, however, in which you might want to consider add-on coverage for your business.
 A few examples:

 You have an outdoor sign that isn't attached to your building.
 Extra coverages to consider: Outdoor signage, mechanical breakdown